 Poor households tend to have larger families with many dependents.
 The national dependency ratio (dependents per person of working age) is 0.89.
-However, the dependency ratio for poor households is higher at 1.05.
+However, the dependency ratio for poor households is high at 1.05.

-Females head 25 percent of all households and these households have always been disproportionately poor, especially in the rural areas.
-In urban areas, female headed households are less likely to be poor and tend to be more educated and in formal employment.
-It is notable that about 48 percent of the poor are female.
+Females head 25 percent of all households.
+The poor in Malawi are more likely to be female than male.
+The female-headed households have always been disproportionately poor, especially in the rural areas.
+In urban areas, female headed households are less likely to be-poor and tend to be more educated and in formal employment.
+It is notable that 52 percent of the poor are female, whereas 49.8 percent of the non-poor are female.

 Orphans are one of the groups most affected by poverty.
 According to the 1998 census it was found that 1.5 percent of those aged 20 years or younger had lost both of their parents.
-Most of these orphans lived with grandparents who were in most cases single and resource constrained.
-The 1998 IHS revealed that 3.6 percent of households were headed by women aged over 65 years, whilst 0.6 percent of households were headed by individuals under the age of 20, which is a reflection of the emergence of child headed households.
+Most of these orphans lived with grandparents who were in most cases also single and resource constrained.